Making animated IMVU pets using Blender - advanced Prep & Export

 Placement and naming ^

-When creating the pet in Blender however, it's best to think of, position and work on the pet based around its position, where it will appear in the client and to which avatar bone its to be parented to (see above).
+Design note: when creating the pet in Blender however, it's best to think of, position and work on the pet based around its position, where it will appear in the client and to which avatar bone its to be parented to (see above).

 Bone relationships and 'parents' ^